 Also and on a side note, did anybody notice that Fantasy is filled with Dark Lords and generally lacking in Dark Ladies?
 If not, then rest assured that the great Diana Wynne Jones (Mistress of the Multiverse and Lady of Endless Surprises) did.
 Indeed, the fact only came to my attention upon reading her The Tough Guide to Fantasyland.
 Her books – each as different as night and day from each other as well as every other book you will ever read – are filled with female chief villains.

-Anyway, I shall end with the words of Actress Anna Graves, who flawlessly articulates why female representation in Fantasy and beyond matters: “Fictional characters have the ability to make the impossible seem possible,” Graves said.
-“And for young women who lack strong female role models in their life, it’s important to see a girl or woman in a situation where their character is problem-solving, fighting for good and can survive situations that are difficult.
+Anyway, I shall end with the words of Actress Anna Graves, who flawlessly articulates why female representation in Fantasy and beyond matters: “Fictional characters have the ability to make the impossible seem possible, and for young women who lack strong female role models in their life, it’s important to see a girl or woman in a situation where their character is problem-solving, fighting for good and can survive situations that are difficult.
 All young women need female heroes to look up to and female villains that can teach them what they shouldn’t be.”

 "Kerowyn Kerowyn, where are you going?